Product Post, Sensor

 Ultrasonic sensor arduino code

 To use an ultrasonic sensor with Arduino, you must first connect it to an Arduino microcontroller.
 You can use an Arduino UNO R3 or an Arduino Pro Mini.
-This ultrasonic sensor has four pins: the Trig pin, the Echo pin, and the output pin.
+This ultrasonic sensor has four pins: the TRIG pin, the Echo pin, and the output pin.
 This sensor converts its outputs to distance using the time delay.
 Using this information, you can calculate the distance to an object.
 Since the speed of sound is 343 meters per second, the distance measurements you get are accurate.

 Ultrasonic Sensor and Servo Motor Arduino Code